 - Act as a bridge between company and customer to sustain customer relationship and engagement prior to the launch of follow-on molecules, minimising the time and effort required to re-establish them

 - Improve portfolio breadth and depth by providing a greater selection of treatment options for patients, healthcare professionals and payers.
 This enhances competitive differentiation and secures market position by enabling more options for innovative contracting.

 However, if a selective, intelligent investment strategy for mature brands is not developed and implemented, market share may deteriorate more rapidly than anticipated in the face of increasing competitive pressure.
 Furthermore, the lack of attention to healthcare providers and patients due to inadequate resourcing can damage customer perception of the company, potentially impacting the success of future product launches.

 While selected strategies and tactics can maintain the value of brands as they lose market exclusivity, specific viable approaches can differ based on a myriad of market characteristics and product attributes.
-For example, in markets with guidelines that favor generic usage (eg. automatic substitution by pharmacists) and for which there is a low level of brand loyalty among customers, it makes little sense to maintain in-person promotion prior to generic entry.
-Instead, profitability can be maximized prior to LOE by decreasing promotion levels, and the launch of a branded generic following this point might be considered to maintain market share at a lower price.
+For example, in markets with guidelines that favour generic usage (eg. automatic substitution by pharmacists) and for which there is a low level of brand loyalty among customers, it makes little sense to maintain in-person promotion prior to generic entry.
+Instead, profitability can be maximised prior to LOE by decreasing promotion levels, and the launch of a branded generic following this point might be considered to maintain market share at a lower price.
 Conversely, if a product is particularly complex to manufacture, an increase in both in-person and multichannel promotion during the peri-LOE period (1 – 2 years before or after LOE) might be an appropriate strategy, with messaging focusing on brand quality and reputation.
-An individualized assessment is therefore crucial to ensure that protection strategies are selected appropriate to the brand and its market situation.
+An individualised assessment is therefore crucial to ensure that protection strategies are selected appropriate to the brand and its market situation.

 About the authors